-Drones aren’t just drones.
-They’re also people tasked with doing jobs.
-Sometimes those jobs involve spying on unsuspecting people as they go about their day, and other times they involve staring directly into the rapidly cooling pool of blood from someone who has just been killed by a missile your team shot.
+The operators are right: drones aren’t robots.
+They’re human-machine hybrids tasked with carrying out military operations.
+Sometimes those operations entail spying on unsuspecting people as they go about their day, and other times they require staring directly into the rapidly cooling pool of blood forming around some father or toddler who has just been killed by a missile.

 Read this comment the other day discussing Boing Boing clickbait and the state of the internet since ~2010: